+NOTE1—In the puncturing patterns in the above table, a “1” denotes a non-punctured subchannel and an “x” denotes a punctured subchannel.
+The puncturing granularity for 80 MHz and 160 MHz PPDU bandwidth is 20 MHz, and the puncturing granularity for 320 MHz PPDU bandwidth is 40 MHz.

+NOTE2—For an 80/160/320 MHz sounding NDP, the EHT-LTF populated tone indices are defined as functions of A, B1, B2, B3, B4, C1, and C2, given in Table XXX for the corresponding symbol duration (i.e., 1x/2x/4x symbol duration).

 It is mandatory to support the 2´ EHT-LTF with 0.8 µs GI and 2´ EHT-LTF with 1.6 µs GI.
 It is optional to support the 4´ EHT-LTF with 3.2 µs GI.
 The other combinations of EHT-LTF type and GI duration are disallowed.

 If the Beamforming field in EHT-SIG of an EHT sounding NDP is 1, then the receiver of the EHT sounding NDP should not perform channel smoothing when generating the compressed beamforming feedback report.